SonglinLife/COOL-TCP/writeups/lab1.md

 Lab 1 Writeup
 =============

-My name: [your name here]
+My name: Ariel

-My SUNet ID: [your sunetid here]
+My SUNet ID: :(

-I collaborated with: [list sunetids here]
+I collaborated with: none

-I would like to thank/reward these classmates for their help: [list sunetids here]
+I would like to thank/reward these classmates for their help: none

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about 4 hours to do.
+I did not attend the lab session.

 Program Structure and Design of the StreamReassembler:

-[]
+Use a set (rb-tree) to store the unassembled segments.
+This is because we want to assemble bytes with the least index first.
+Always check and merge these segments to the byte-stream once available.

 Implementation Challenges:

-[]
+Understanding all tasks at once

 Remaining Bugs:

-[]
+You tell

-- Optional: I had unexpected difficulty with: [describe]
+- Optional: I had unexpected difficulty with: debugging unsafe code

-- Optional: I think you could make this lab better by: [describe]
+- Optional: I think you could make this lab better by: it's already a perfection

-- Optional: I was surprised by: [describe]
+- Optional: I was surprised by: the useful data structure I implemented

-- Optional: I'm not sure about: [describe]
+- Optional: I'm not sure about: none